 I love Indian food.
 The aromas, the flavors, the textures, the colors – I love it all.
-And whether I’m munching on crunchy onion bhaji or savoring saag paneer, I’m always enjoying it with a piece of warm, fluffy naan.
+And whether I’m munching on crunchy onion bhaji or savoring saag paneer from my favorite Indian restaurant, I’m always enjoying it with a piece of warm, fluffy naan.

 To this day, there are few things that make me as happy as a simple piece of this Indian flatbread dipped in raita.

 Happily, The Prince has shared my love of Indian food since he was a little boy.
 We would set up a feast of Chicken Tikka Masala, samosas, naan and raita in front of a Marvel or Harry Potter movie that we’ve already seen 100 times.
 Those were the best nights.

 What’s the difference between naan and pita?

 Naan, a staple of Indian cuisine, is a simple flatbread traditionally made in a clay oven.
 It usually consists of flour, water, yeast and salt.
 Most naan recipes are made with either egg, milk or yogurt, and sometimes a combination.
 This makes naan soft, pliable and flavorful.